blue-season/pywarm/docs/tutorial.md

 just use `W.conv(..., stride=2)`.
 The only thing to remember is that you have to specify the full keyword, rather than relying on the position of arguments.

+## Optional activation keyword

+PyWarm's functional interface support adding an optional keyword argument `activation=name`, where name is a callable or just its name, which represents an activation (nonlinearity) functions in `torch.nn.init`.
+By default no activation is used.

 ## Mix Match